 These sorts of capabilities are essential to give you the flexibility to adjust your screen to suit the moment.

 Most modern monitors come with inbuilt USB ports.
 This is important to accommodate all the extra devices and gadgets we have today.
 For example, I use my monitor USB ports to charge my iPhone.

-Some monitors have touch screen capability just like tablet computers.
+Some monitors have touch screen capability, just like tablet computers.
 Others have inbuilt speakers and webcams, and some have glossy-surfaced screens to improve colour crispness.
-Whilst this is great, if you are sensitive the glare or reflection, it may not be the best choice of monitor feature for you.
+Whilst this is great, if you are sensitive to the glare or reflection, it may not be the best choice of monitor feature for you.

 It will come as no surprise when learning how computer monitors work that their connection into the computer has evolved over the years.